 |117 x 91 x 69 mm, 407 g||137 x 110 x 86 mm, 1010 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 100D and the Pentax K-1 II?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 100D and the Pentax K-1 II is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 II is notably larger (42 percent) than the Canon 100D.
 Moreover, the K-1 II is substantially heavier (148 percent) than the 100D.
 It is noteworthy in this context that the K-1 II is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.